CHAPTER Rev 2400

 (b)

-based on:
+determined based on:

-The business enterprise's method of
+(1) The business enterprise's method of accounting;

-accounting; or
+or

 (2) The wages reported on the employer's